 Michelle Stockunas, Project Manager

-Michelle is a Certified Investigator for the state of Pennsylvania, ensuring the health, safety and welfare of those with disabilities.
-She received her B.A. in Psychology from California University of Pennsylvania.
+Michelle is a Certified Investigator for the state of Pennsylvania, ensuring the health, safety, and welfare of those with disabilities.
+She received her B.A. in Psychology from the California University of Pennsylvania.

 Eric Schubert, Supports Broker

 Eric Schubert has more than 22 years of experience working in the fields of intellectual disability (ID), behavioral disability, mental health diagnoses, and autism.
 Eric’s experience includes all aspects of residential services, including direct care of those with disabilities, as well as management experience.
 He has experience and knowledge of: residential policies and procedures; preparing budgets to meet the needs of the individuals residing in his homes; creating and updating Individual Service Plans, as necessary; and overseeing residential operations within the ID system.
 Eric will work with HMO Supports Brokers and Life Coaches, as well as Supports Coordinators, to offer customized community living to individuals with disabilities.

 Eric is a Certified Housing Manager for the state of Pennsylvania, ensuring the health, safety, and welfare of those with disabilities.
 He received his B.S. in Psychology from the University of Pittsburgh.